Yaromey/ssh-per-project/README.md

 6. You pasted your beautifullfilename.pub contents to Github via [GitHub (add SSH key link)](https://github.com/settings/ssh/new)

 ### TLDR;
-1. Create host file.
+1. Create host file, probably you want to create it in `~/.ssh/` folder
+2. Name it config without any file-extensions
-2. Put a nice name in `Host`
+3. Put a nice name in `Host`
-3. Point to your ssh key in `IdentityFile`
+4. Point to your ssh key in `IdentityFile`
+5. See below for example on what your file can look like

 ```
-# Example host file
+# Example host file (named config, probably you want to put it in .ssh folder)
 Host mebusiness.github.com
   Hostname github.com
   IdentityFile ~/.ssh/githubpersonal